Inesh-Reddy/react-hook-usememo/README.md

     [2 renders will happen : 1-> inputValue render, 2-> count render].

     Using useEffect :
+           This is mainly used for side effects in the lifecycle changes

         add a state varaible :
             const [count, setCount] = useState();